GillesArcas/numsed/README.md

 `numsed.py --test --sed --signed test.suite.py`

+## Opcodes

+numsed transforms sed scripts to opcodes then replace each opcode by a sed snippet.
+These opcodes are derived from the result of disassembling with dis utility.
+They are then simplified and completed to obtain an autonomous script which can be interpreted.

+The transformation process goes as follow:

+* labels and bytecode numbers are removed,
+* bytecodes requested for branching (indicated with ">>") insert a label opcode prefixed with a column (":18"),
+* the name of arguments in parentheses is kept but the index to one of the name spaces are ignored,
+* in the case of relative jumps, the parentheses contain the absolute address.
+Therefore, all relative jumps are transformed into absolute jumps.

+Here is an example:

+    1    0 LOAD_CONST         0 (42)                         LOAD_CONST        42
+         2 STORE_NAME         0 (n)                          STORE_NAME        n
+    2    4 LOAD_NAME          0 (n)                          LOAD_NAME         n
+         6 LOAD_CONST         1 (0)                          LOAD_CONST        0
+         8 COMPARE_OP         0 (<)                          COMPARE_OP        <
+        10 POP_JUMP_IF_FALSE 18               gives          POP_JUMP_IF_FALSE 18
+        12 LOAD_NAME          0 (n)                          LOAD_NAME         n
+        14 UNARY_NEGATIVE                                    UNARY_NEGATIVE
+        16 JUMP_FORWARD       2 (to 20)                      JUMP              20
+                                                             :18
+     >> 18 LOAD_NAME          0 (n)                          LOAD_NAME         n
+                                                             :20
+     >> 20 STORE_NAME         1 (r)                          STORE_NAME        r
+Functions are disassembled apart.
+The code of functions is prefixed with the FUNCTION keyword, a label reminding the name of the function, and the names of the parameters (-1 being a dummy bytecode number).

+    1    0 LOAD_CONST         0 (<code object foo at 0x0336D0D0, file "<ast>", line 1>)
+           ...
+        -1 FUNCTION           foo.func n
+           ...
+         6 RETURN_VALUE
+When converting disassembly to opcodes, the reference to the function object is replaced with the label of the function.
+This label is used as the entry point of the function.

+    LOAD_CONST        print.func
+    ...
+    :foo.func
+    ...
+    RETURN_VALUE
+The local context of the function is created and deleted with two additional opcodes, `MAKE_CONTEXT` and `POP_CONTEXT`, added at the beginning and at the end of the function.
+Once the context is created, the parameters are popped and store locally.

+    :foo.func
+    MAKE_CONTEXT
+    STORE_FAST        n
+    ...
+    POP_CONTEXT
+    RETURN_VALUE

+Finally, some more transformations are applied to opcodes to make easier the conversion to sed.
+For instance, INPLACE_ opcodes are replaced with their binary equivalents, BREAK_LOOP are transformed into a JUMP, and some other.
+Hopefully, this is enough documented in the code.

 ## numsed virtual machine

 Using the same opcodes as python, numsed uses a machine model close to the one of python: